IGITUGraz/LSM/README.md

 This package provides a convenience wrapper for network construction, as well as typical operations on the reservoir.

-Note that the parameters used in this package are different from those in [Maass et. al. 2002].
+Note that the parameters used in this package may be different from those in [Maass et. al. 2002].

 ## Usage